-We compare in figure 6 the deposit resulting from a particle-driven current to that obtained via our simulations.
-Here the experimental results of DeRooij & Dalziel (2001) are compared to a computed deposit for a current with corresponding parameters.
-Our simulations again make use of a reduced Reynolds number (2,200 compared to 10,000 in the experiment) and are purely twodimensional while the experiments were conducted in a channel of width comparable to its height.
+[28] We compare in Figure 6 the deposit resulting from a particle-driven current to that obtained via our simulations.
+Here the experimental results of De Rooij and Dalziel [2001] are compared to a computed deposit for a current with corresponding parameters.
+Our simulations again make use of a reduced Reynolds number (2,200 compared to 10,000 in the experiment) and are purely 2-D while the experiments were conducted in a channel of width comparable to its height.
 The results are seen to be in fairly good agreement as to the extent and elevation of the deposit.
 Differences are largest near the left hand wall and are probably attributable to variations in the initial conditions: in the experiments particles are kept in suspension by continuous stirring before the lock is released while in our simulations the suspension is initially quiescent.
 Our simulations are also seen to yield more local variations in the deposit height.
 Such oscillations result from eddies generated at the top of the current by the strong fluid backflow present in a shallow ambient.
 Once again, the top surface was free in the experiments, which acts to reduce the shear and thus the formation of stationary eddies.
-It should be pointed out that a similar comparison was presented by Necker et al. (2002).
+It should be pointed out that a similar comparison was presented by Necker et al. [2002].
 Their simulations were based on similar equations but did not include resuspension or slope variations.
-Both set of simulations agree with the experiments because resuspension was in fact negligible in the experimental results of DeRooij & Dalziel (2001).
-Note also that Necker et al. (2002) also looked at deposits obtained via 3-dimensional simulations and found negligible differences with those computed with a 2-dimensional code.
+Both set of simulations agree with the experiments because resuspension was in fact negligible in the experimental results of DeRooij and Dalziel [2001].
+Note also that Necker et al. [2002] also looked at deposits obtained via 3-D simulations and found negligible differences with those computed with a 2-D code.

-Unfortunately, lock-release experiments in which resuspension plays a significant role to our knowledge have not yet been published in the literature.
-In order to generate sufficiently large current velocities, experiments have only been performed with a constant inflow of particleladen fluid (García and Parker 1993).
+[29] Unfortunately, lock-release experiments in which resuspension plays a significant role to our knowledge have not yet been published in the literature.
+In order to generate sufficiently large current velocities, experiments have only been performed with a constant inflow of particle-laden fluid [García and Parker, 1993].
 At the present time, our model remains constrained to finite volumes of heavy fluid and we may not compare directly our simulations to experiments where resuspension was significant.
-However, it may be seen that the size and density ($\bar{d} \sim 100 \mu m$, $\bar{\rho}p \sim 2.5 g/cm^3$) of particles subject to reentrainment at slope angles or order 5° for a current of typical velocity (~ 1m/s) in our simulations are commensurate with available experimental data (García & Parker 1993, García 1994).
+However, it may be seen that the size and density ( $\bar{d} \sim 100 \, \mu m$ , $\bar{\rho}p \sim 2.5 \, \text{g/cm}^3$ ) of particles subject to re-entrainment at slope angles of order 5° for a current of typical velocity ( $\sim 1 \, \text{m/s}$ ) in our simulations are commensurate with available experimental data [García and Parker, 1993; García, 1994].

-The main discrepancies between experiments and simulations therefore result from either initial or top surface conditions.
+[30] The main discrepancies between experiments and simulations therefore result from either initial or top surface conditions.
 True turbidity currents typically occur in deep ambients so that the effect of the free surface above are inconsequential.
 We investigate the influence of the height of the computational domain in the next section.
 The initial velocity of the suspension also differ between experiments and simulations, and is vastly unknown for real turbidity currents.
 However, the discrepancies resulting from such variations in initial conditions are short-lived.
-We are here concerned with the development of the current at intermediate times, where comparisons with experiments show that our model adequately describes the dynamics of the particle-laden gravity currents.
+We are here concerned with the development of the current at intermediate times, where comparisons with experiments